austindriggs/homelab/README.md

 **[`^ back to top ^`](#summary)**

 Setup:
 1. Download the Tailscale app from the app store.
+Allow any VPN access that Tailscale needs in your phone's settings.
-2. Sign in with your google account (either mine, mom's, or the guest gmail account).
+2. Sign in via google account (either mine, mom's, or the guest gmail account).
-3. When asked what Tailnet you want to join, select MY email, not the one you just signed in with.
+3. When asked to "select a tailnet", select MY EMAIL, no matter which one you just signed in wit
-4. Allow any VPN access that Tailscale needs in your phone's settings.
-5. For any more documentation notes, see [./driggs-zb/debian/](./driggs-zb/debian/README.md#tailscale).
+4. For any more documentation notes, see [./driggs-zb/debian/](./driggs-zb/debian/README.md#tailscale).

 ### IMMICH